Safety

 Alignments

-THE TPO WILL COLLABORATE WITH PARTNERING AGENCIES TO ENSURE ALL SAFETY EFFORTS ARE COMPLEMENTARY.
+THE TPO IS COLLABORATING WITH PARTNERING AGENCIES TO ENSURE ALL SAFETY EFFORTS ARE COMPLEMENTARY.

 Crash data

-The Roadway Safety Action Plan will be data-driven, and will make use of demographic data, community insight, and historic traffic crash data.
+The Roadway Safety Action Plan is data-driven, and makes use of demographic data, community insight, and historic traffic crash data.

 • We’ve mapped 5 years of life-altering crashes (fatal and serious-injury) and crashes involving people walking and bicycling in the Knoxville region.
 Check out the map